Community Matters at ABK

 Community Matters to Carolyn Anderson

 After becoming licensed as an attorney, Carolyn worked in Seattle, and represented people in their unemployment appeals on a pro bono basis.
 In California, she worked with the San Francisco Bar Association’s AIDS Legal Referral Panel representing people with AIDS negotiate with their creditors.
 In Ashland, Carolyn has remained very active in her community.
-She was a founding member of the Board of Directors of the non-profit Options for Helping Residents of Ashland (“OHRA”), and she has helped staff local homeless shelters during the winter months.
-She currently serves on the board of the Ashland Food Project and she’s a past member of the Vestry (the governing council) of Trinity Episcopal Church and serves as the Senior Warden.
+She was a founding member of the Board of Directors of the non-profit Opportunities for Housing, Resources and Assistance (“OHRA”), and she has helped staff local homeless shelters during the winter months.
+She currently serves on the board of the Ashland Food Project and she’s a member of the Vestry (the governing council) of Trinity Episcopal Church and serves as the Senior Warden.
 Carolyn has helped a number of local non-profit organizations get started and she continues to advise these groups on employment and other legal issues.
 Carolyn is an NRA-certified Range Safety Officer and an active member of the Ashland Gun and Archery Club.

 Community Matters to Susan Bradley Krant

 Susan has always had strong ties to her community and to organizations important to her.
 From her high school years to the present, her volunteer efforts have been paramount in her life.
 Throughout her middle and high school years, Susan volunteered in programs to help autistic youth.
 During high school and law school, Susan volunteered in political campaigns in California.
 After practicing law for 12 years, Susan took a hiatus when she relocated to Ashland, choosing to actively participate in her children’s schools and her communities’ development.
 She worked with art, baseball, and snowboard programs in the Ashland Schools.
-Susan coordinated self-esteem seminars for girls in Yreka, volunteered as a moot Court coach in the high school, and served on the Board of Directors of Oregon Women Lawyers.
+Susan coordinated self-esteem seminars for girls in Yreka, volunteered as a mock trial coach in the high school, and served on the Board of Directors of Oregon Women Lawyers.
 She was appointed to the Oregon State Bar Diversity and Inclusion Advisory Council, and has volunteered in the courts in Jackson County as a mediator.
 Susan has served on local nonprofit boards enhancing the arts, including the Ashland Independent Film Festival, as its past secretary.